Top Tips For Living In Shared Student Housing in UK

 What Is Shared Accommodation?

 Shared accommodation simply means living with other students in the same space.
-It's one of the most popular housing options for university students, particularly in:
+It's one of the most popular housing options for university students:

 1. University Halls of Residence